EricZinda/Perplexity/docs/pxHowTo/pxHowTo012Install.md

 1. Decide which version you want, in this case we'll use 2020.
 Replace 2020 below with the version you select
 2. svn checkout http://svn.delph-in.net/erg/tags/2020
+   2a.
+To get the latest (but no commitment on quality) grammar: http://svn.delph-in.net/erg/trunk
 3. cd 2020/ace
 4. ace -G grammar.dat -g ./config.tdl